ymcui/NLP-Review-Scorer/README.md

 In this notebook, you will be able to **convert your review to overall score (hopefully in range 1~5) as well as reviewer confidence.**

+**As the notebook will run under YOUR CONTROL, please rest assured that your review won't be recorded in any form and I have no access to it.**

 ## Quick introduction
 The model is trained on 3K real reviews from [PeerRead dataset](https://github.com/allenai/PeerRead) as well as in-house collected reviews for training.
 The implementation was based on `run_classifier.py` in [BERT repository](https://github.com/google-research/bert) with slight modifications.